Carmichael Mentoring Programme – Applications Reopen Spring 2023

 The mentoring period typically involves 6-8 sessions over a 7-9 month period with approximately 2 hours per session.
 The programme is completely free for successful applicants.
 The programme is only available to those working in the nonprofit sector.

-If you would like to participate in the Spring 2023 round of mentoring, please complete a Mentee-Application-Form and return it to email@example.com by Sunday February 12th.
-Places will be allocated on a first come, first served basis and may fill up.
+If you would like to participate in the Spring 2024 round of mentoring, please complete a Mentee Application Form.

 Common themes that feature on the programme include: